BadChoice/handesk/readme.md

 · Instant email/slack notifications when tickets are created/updated
 · Everything is unlimited
 · Lead management (With its API as well)
-· Auto lead subscription to mailchimp based on its tags
+· Auto lead subscription to mailChimp based on its tags
 · Tickets reporting
 · Tickets internal notes
 · Tickets can be escalated, so assistants can comment on them to help the teams
 · Can merge tickets
+· Mention agents with @name so they get notified
 · Lead tasks, that can have a due date, and sending daily tasks email
 · Create issues to your code repository directly from the ticket
 · Updating the ticket automatically when an issue is marked as resolved